eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 The quickest way to calculate the price of RAM:

-1. Run the following dune command, make sure you run it against the mainnet or the testnet of your choice:
+1. Run the following dune command: (**Note:** Make sure you run it against the mainnet or the testnet of your choice.)

     ```shell
     dune -- cleos get table eosio eosio rammarket